nvpinkham/GO_cluster/README.md

 ![Ec_Pa_MF_Shared_Only_2025-02-19](https://github.com/user-attachments/assets/717224de-5243-49ee-b115-16659d0d15c6)
 Y-axis: GO terms, each with the number of significantly differentially expressed genes vs. background in parentheses
 X-axis: Log2 fold change in gene expression associated with each GO term.

-*Multispecies Analysis*

-Corrylation between GO term dissimilarity between species can be assessed.
-Average shared GO term dissimilarity between species is used for multispecies clustering.
-The GO term selected to represent a GO cluster is the term with the largest average propotion of genes change between GO analyses.

 ## ***Single Species Transcriptome Analysis***